John Hiram Lathrop: First term at the University of Missouri

 The University of Missouri was founded in 1839 as the first public or state university west of the Mississippi River.
 Professor Lathrop was chosen as its first president in 1840, a position he held until 1849.
 He is credited with laying the foundations for the university's first century.

 University of Wisconsin

 In 1849, Lathrop was elected the first chancellor of the University of Wisconsin–Madison.
 During his tenure as chancellor, he established the academic setting at the university, and he recommended the university's seal and motto, "Numen Lumen."
-He was nominated for the position of first President of the University of Michigan in 1852 after Henry Barnard declined the job, but Henry Philip Tappan was elected instead.
+He was nominated for the position of the first president of the restructured University of Michigan in 1852 after Henry Barnard declined the job; however, Henry Philip Tappan was elected instead.
 He resigned in 1858 due to problems with the regents and legislature, but remained the acting chancellor until Henry Barnard officially became the chancellor in 1859.